On the convergence of stochastic primal-dual hybrid gradient: Convergence

-We present our main theoretical development in the next theorem, where we show that SPDHG with step sizes in~\eqref{eq: ss_rules} attains linear convergence when the problem satisfies metric subregularity. \begin{theorem} Let Assumptions~\ref{as: asmp1} and~\ref{as: ms} hold.
-We denote by
+We present our main theoretical development in the next theorem, which states that SPDHG with step sizes in~\eqref{eq: ss_rules} attains linear convergence with~\Cref{as: ms}.
+The proof idea is to utilize the term $-V(z^k-z^{k-1})$ in~\eqref{eq: one_it_lem} to obtain contraction.
+For this, we have to use the results of~\Cref{lem: defT,lem: ops} to write this term with the fixed point characterization given in~\Cref{lem: defT}, which allows using metric subregularity.